databendlabs/databend/website/blog/2023-05-28-databend-weekly-95.md

 ### IEJoin

-Inequality joins are commonly used in various applications to join relational tables based on inequality conditions.
-Databend has recently added support for IEJoin.
+Databend has recently introduced support for IEJoin (Inequality Join), which is commonly used in various applications to join relational tables based on inequality conditions.

 ![IEJoin](../static/img/blog/iejoin.png)